btdobbs/AI/Project/05/README.md

 ## Installation

-If the following runs and you see the below window pop up where a line segment spins in a circle, you can skip this section.
+If the following runs, you will see a below window pop up where a line segment spins in a circle and you can skip this section.
 You should use the conda environment for this since conda comes with the libraries we need.

 ```sh
 python autograder.py --check-dependencies